 Never pay for drinks and food at the airport again!

-The Minute Suites are a small chain of airport “lounges” with only three locations in the United States: Atlanta, Dallas and Philadelphia.
+The Minute Suites are a small chain of airport “lounges” with only four airport locations in the United States: Atlanta, Charlotte, Dallas and Philadelphia.

 Minute Suites are sort of an adaptation of the Japanese Capsule Hotel – places to stay for a little while to relax and rest.

-The suites in Philadelphia are located at the intersection of the A and B terminals (the A/B connector) near all of the shopping areas, just tucked around the corner across from the moving sidewalk.
+The Minute Suites at PHL are located at the intersection of the A and B terminals (the A/B connector) near all of the shopping areas, just tucked around the corner across from the moving sidewalk.

 It doesn’t have a large storefront, so keep an eye out for it or you might accidentally walk right by.
 Inside is different.